 You’ve probably heard many experienced marketers used the term ‘content repurposing’ a lot.
 But what does it even mean?

-Put simply, content repurposing is the reimagining of content you already have (usually old ones) and turn it into something new, while providing the same level of value or more to your target audience.
+Content repurposing is the reimagining of content you already have (usually old ones).
+Transforming it while providing the same level of value or more to your target audience.

 The Benefits of Repurposed Content